-EyeCommander is a desktop application that uses the front facing camera of any Windows or Mac device to detect when you blink.
+EyeCommander is a desktop application that uses the front facing camera of any Windows device to detect when you blink.
 EyeCommander then uses that blink as a switch input for communication software.

 Feedback on any beta features is always welcome.

 Checkout this video which outlines what EyeCommander is and includes a short demo:

 To install EyeCommander go to our page of downloads here and follow the instructions there.

 Watch our help series on YouTube which shows you how to install EyeCommander and calibrate it:

 To help explain EyeCommander we created two personas that are not based on specific individuals but a collection of people who could benefit from using this technology.

 Our first persona is Alexis Anderson who had a brain stem stroke and cannot use body movement to trigger switches.
 She uses paper based AAC with a limited group of communication partners who understand how she indicates her selections by blinking.
 Alexis is frustrated that she can only communicate when one of these communication partners are available.
 Her current solution also means that she cannot access environment control.